What is Be SAFE?

 Data Tracking and Storage

-When you check in to take a saliva test, we scan your ID card.
-This pulls your university ID number into our system.
-We add to it your computing ID and the date, time and location that you checked in forming a barcode.
+When you check in to take a saliva test, staff scan your UVA ID card.
+This pulls your University ID number into our system.
+Staff add your computing ID and the date, time, and location that you checked in, forming a barcode.
 This information is stored on a secure, internal UVA server and used to track who has given a sample.

 Once the sample arrives in the lab, it is scanned into an internal, secure log for processing.
-When results are generated and associated with a barcode that is then reported securely to the IVY HPC secure server.
-This is a high security server which is used for highly sensitive information and is approved for HIPPA and other high security uses.
+Test results are generated and associated with a barcode that is then reported securely to the IVY HPC secure server.
+This is a high security server used for highly sensitive information and is approved for HIPPA and other high security uses.